 The complex 162-mile waterway system included the two huge lakes, 42 miles of dams and dikes, a hydroelectric powerhouse and a navigation lock that at the time was the highest single-lift system in the world.

 An engineering marvel, the 180-foot by 60-foot Pinopolis Lock is capable of raising boats 75 feet from the Cooper River to Lake Moultrie, South Carolina's third largest lake.
-Each October, Fisheagle Wildlife Tours offers guided excursions through the historic lock, allowing visitors to experience the eight-story elevation change.

 While most of the cleared timber from Lake Moultrie was cut, milled and sold, trees with no resale value were burned or tied down to stumps, providing habitat for trophy crappie, largemouth bass, bream and catfish.
 Fish migrating from the sea to spawn upstream in the Cooper River can pass into the lake through the Pinopolis Lock or a special fish lift in the St. Stephen dam.